mbentley124/cse341_project/README.md

 Tellers can be both employees and customers.

+Card purchase is slightly different from other relationships (ternary) since you can only make purchases at vendors with a card and vendors can only have purchases by cards (obviously you can make purchases at vendors with cash too, but banks wouldn't be involved with that at all).

 ## Useful Files

 ### DDL.sql
 Resets all of the tables, dropping the old versions and inserting the new ones.

 ### DataGenerator.java
 Fills the table with semi-random data.
 All the names are predetermined however any number value is randomly determined.
+The randomness is seeded so it should be consistent as to the random values (however if something using random is changed then everything after it will become different then what it was before)